wp-plugins/hungryfeed/readme.txt

 * Fixes characters in URLs that may get mangled when editing in Visual mode
 * Caches feeds and allows configuration of the cache expiration
 * Outputs clean, HTML for easy styling with a CSS configuration setting
+* Allows you to custom the HTML template used to display feeds

 == Installation ==